 2 minutes read

 AstraZeneca is a large global pharmaceutical company with 60,000 employees and offices all around the world.
 The company has a history of using external partners for the majority of its digital projects.
 There is therefore little understanding of UX within the organisation, or the benefits that taking a user-centred design (UCD) approach can bring.
-As part of the newly formed internal UX team within AstraZeneca I helped sowed the seeds for UX to grow within the organisation.
+As part of the newly formed internal UX team within AstraZeneca I improved the UX maturity within the organisation.
 I did this through training, mentoring, evangelising and providing UX guidance and advice for internal teams.

 Training key individuals

 Working with colleagues within the UX team I put together a highly interactive 1-day introduction to UX training course for key individuals within the organisation, such as business analysts, technical architects, project managers, and product owners.
 The face-to-face course was designed to primarily teach by doing, not by lecturing.
 Participants were given a mini design project to undertake and were able to progress from research, to ideas and finally to testing a paper prototype with users within the day.

 I personally delivered the course to over 200 employees within the UK (over many sessions), and within the company’s global technology centre in India.
 The course was very well received by participants, being one of the highest rating internal training courses within AstraZeneca.

 For UX to grow within an organisation it needs buy-in from the bottom, and also from the top.
 To help establish senior buy-in I ran an interactive introduction to UX session with senior IT management in the UK, and in India.
 The session introduced the benefits of taking a UCD approach and allowed senior management to experience first-hand some key UX activities, such as user interviews and usability testing.